 Here are our top tips on how to approach the removal process…

 Before you attempt to remove the graffiti, you should make sure that the surface you are working with is clean, as this will allow you to achieve the very best results.
 And make sure you are prepared before you start by making sure that you have all the equipment you need to safely and effectively remove the paint.
 This includes tools such as scrapers, brushes and safety goggles.

 Oh, and whether you’re working with rough or smooth surfaces, you should always start by cleaning the area with hot, soapy water first before you proceed with your chosen graffiti removal method.

 Once the area you are working with is dry and clean, now it’s time to begin the cleaning process.
 To ensure that you cover all areas, work from the top to the bottom, and repeat this process until all of the paint is removed.

 Of course, if you cannot remove the graffiti yourself, you can always call in the professionals.

 There are a whole host of graffiti removal experts that are able to remove graffiti from a wide range of different surfaces, including CCWC Services, a cleaning & Maintenance company that specialises in graffiti removal.

-Using high pressure washing equipment, CCWC use jets that are powerful enough to remove paint without removing the surface underneath, and also use a range of chemicals to tackle the toughest paint.
+Using high-pressure washing equipment, CCWC use jets that are powerful enough to remove paint without removing the surface underneath and also uses a range of chemicals to tackle the toughest paint.

-With over 20 years experience, CCWC has successfully removed graffiti from from walls, arches, bridges or flyovers, as well as graffiti that is up to 60 metres high.
+With over 20 years of experience, CCWC has successfully removed graffiti from walls, arches, bridges or flyovers, as well as graffiti that is up to 60 metres high.